Finding Housing on your own

 It is also worth having a look at Copenhagen Municipality's (Københavns Kommune) guide to finding accommodation in Copenhagen.

-Tips when Searching for and Finding Housing
+Tips when Searching for Housing

-Include the suburban areas just outside the centre of Copenhagen in your search.
+- Include suburban areas just outside the centre of Copenhagen in your search.
 They are often slightly cheaper and it is still very easy and fast to get to the University and into town by public transportation or on your bike.

 Enquire about house rules to make sure that you and your landlord/landlady agree on possible terms and conditions.
 You should also make sure to get a signed housing contract which includes the rental period and the conditions of notice to terminate the lease.